-Bo Horvat uses the Theragun PRO massage gun to minimize the risk of injuries and help him recover from the grueling travel, workout, and game schedule of a professional ice hockey player in the NHL.
+Bo Horvat uses the Theragun PRO massage gun to minimize the risk of injuries and help him recover from the gruelling travel, workout, and game schedule of a professional ice hockey player in the NHL.

 Knowing the high physical demands of the sport, the Vancouver Canucks center is fully aware that prioritizing recovery on and off the ice will allow him to continue performing at the highest level and set himself up for a long-lasting career.